SciPyCourse2022/notes/06_fileio_mpl/06_fileio_mpl.md

     - text files are really just a subset of binary files

 - **text files**: loading/saving arrays
-    - this involves loading the entire file into a big string, splitting the string up into lots of substrings (based on separators and line endings), then converting each substring into a numeric value
+    - this involves loading the entire text file into a big string, splitting the string up into lots of substrings (based on separators and line endings), then converting each substring into a numeric value
     - `np.loadtxt(fname)` - load from a text file, interpret as an array
         - use the `delimiter=','` keyword argument (kwarg) to handle e.g. comma separated values, see `test_1D.csv`
         - `test1D = np.loadtxt('test1D.csv', delimiter=',')` - interprets text file as comma separated values